jamesphilbrick/personal-site/docs/projects.md

 ## Miscellaneous
 - To be added; come back soon!

-See also:

-- [Projects on the Back Burner](projects-to-do.md) - my project to do list, for personal reference.
+See also [Projects on the Back Burner](projects-to-do.md) - my project to do list, for personal reference.